elugens/hello-javascript/docs/browser-related-questions/browser-document/browser-environment-specifications.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> BOM includes functions such as alert/confirm/prompt, which are not directly connected to the content but represent pure browser means of communicating with the user.
+  <div><strong>Interview Response:</strong> The alert, confirm, and prompt functions are part of the Browser Object Model (BOM), specifically the 'window' object, and are used for displaying simple dialogs to interact with users.
 </div>
   </div>
 </details>